liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 **Note**: from now on, when we'll talk about "*local cluster*" we'll refer to the one that will run the `cloudify` script ([see afterwards](#about-kubernetesondesktop)), and when we'll talk about "*foreign cluster*" we'll refer to the other one.

+## The KubernetesOnDesktop project
+[KubernetesOnDesktop](https://github.com/netgroup-polito/KubernetesOnDesktop) (KoD) aims at developing a cloud infrastructure to run desktop applications in a remote Kubernetes cluster.
+In a nutshell, KoD splits traditional desktop applications in a backend (running the actual application) and a frontend, running the graphical interface and interacting with the (desktop) user.
+This enables dektop applications to be executed also on a remote machine, while keeping their GUI locally.

+Technically, KoD leverages a client/server VNC+PulseAudio+SSH infrastructure that enables to start the application `pod` in a k8s remote node and redirects its GUI (through VNC) and the audio (through PulseAudio+SSH) in a second `pod` scheduled in the node where the `cloudify` application is running.
+The communication between the two components leverages several kubernetes primitives, such as `deployments`, `jobs`, `services` (particularly, `ClusterIP` and `NodePort` are used) and `secrets`.
+For further information see [KubernetesOnDesktop](https://github.com/netgroup-polito/KubernetesOnDesktop) GitHub page.

+So far, KoD suppors firefox, libreoffice and blender, the latter with the capability to expoit any available NVIDIA GPUs (through the NVIDIA CUDA driver) if the remote node has this hardware.
+In any case, thanks to the massive use of templates, many more applications can be easily supported.

+When executing the `cloudify` command, the application will create:
+  * a `secret` containing an ssh key that allows the two application components to communicate securely;
+  * a `deployment` containing the application (e.g. blender) and the VNC server, whose `pod` will be scheduled on the remote cluster;
+  * a `NodePort` `service` (that automatically creates also a `ClusterIP` service, as explained in [k8s official documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)) that allow the remote `pod` to be reachable from outside the remote cluster;
+  * a `pod` executing the VNC viewer, started in the local machine (i.e., on the same node where you run `cloudify`).

 ## Installation of the required software
 To install all the required software we need to follow this steps: